NES / Famicom Architecture

 To begin with, the PPU uses tiles as a basic ingredient for producing sprites and backgrounds.

-The NES defines tiles as basic 8x8 pixel maps, these are stored in Character memory (residing in the game cartridge) and organised into a big data structure called Pattern Table [20].
-Each tile occupies 16 B and a Pattern table houses 256 tiles [21].
+The NES defines tiles as basic 8x8 pixel maps, these are stored in Character memory (residing in the game cartridge) and organised into a big data structure called Pattern Table [24].
+Each tile occupies 16 bytes, and a Pattern table houses 256 tiles [25].
 Since the PPU addresses up to 8 KB of Character memory, it can access up to two Pattern tables.

-To start drawing something on the screen, games populate a set of tables with references to tiles in Character memory.
+To start drawing something on the screen, games populate a set of tables with references to tiles stored in Character memory.
 Each table is responsible for one layer (sprite or background) of the frame.
-Then, the PPU reads from those tables and composes the scanlines that will be beamed by the CRT gun.
+Then, the PPU reads from those tables and composes the scan-lines that will be beamed by the CRT gun.

 I will now explain how each layer/table works and how they differ in terms of functionality.